learnbyexample/learn_gnused/gnu_sed.md

 5:6
 7

-$ # if line contains 'at', the next line gets appended to pattern space
+$ # if line contains 'at', the next line gets appended to the pattern space
 $ # then the substitution is performed on the two lines in the buffer
 $ printf 'gates\nnot\nused\n' | sed '/at/{N; s/s\nnot/d/}'
 gated